jakeprem/agora/README.md

 ### Service Layer
 The service layer is where the required use cases (called out as Core Functions in the requirements) are implemented.
 This layer knows a little bit about Mnesia in order to compose transactions and map Mnesia return values to standard `:ok`/`:error` tuples.
 Since Mnesia does not have built in support for Foreign Keys, this is also where I'm validating that accounts and widgets exist before finishing the transaction.
 Since all data is held in memory in addition to the disk, it is cheap to do multiple reads within the transaction (e.g. `MarketService.buy_widget/2` does 3 reads and 4 writes).

 The service layer takes inputs, composes actions from the Repo layer to execute transactions, then maps the result to an `:ok` or `:error` tuple.
-They are somewhat analogous to Phoenix's idea of [contexts](https://hexdocs.pm/phoenix/contexts.html).
+The services are somewhat analogous to Phoenix's idea of [contexts](https://hexdocs.pm/phoenix/contexts.html).

 ### Data Access Layer (Repos)
 The data access layer handles mapping data from the rest of the system and writing it to the database.

 Mnesia uses tuples in the form of Erlang records for data representation.
-Since working with and updating tuples in Elixir can be difficult, this layer is responsible for mapping the Mnesia records to and from the database.
+Since working with and updating tuples in Elixir can be tedious, this layer is responsible for mapping the Mnesia records to structs and vice versa.
 It also abstracts the service layer from needing to execute specific Mnesia operations other than `:mnesia.transaction`.

 ### Schemas
 These are the way data is represented in the application.
 These structs make it easy to update and interact with data, as well as providing a contract between the layers for the shape and fields of the data.